dcjanio/zora-testnet-bridge/README.md

 A beautiful, cosmic-themed bridge interface for transferring ETH from Ethereum Sepolia to Zora Testnet.
 Built because the official bridge was broken! 🚀

+## ⚠️ **IMPORTANT DISCLAIMER**

+> **🚨 TESTNET ONLY - USE AT YOUR OWN RISK 🚨**
+>
+> This bridge is for **TESTNET purposes only**.
+Never use wallets containing real funds or mainnet ETH.
+> Only use test wallets with Sepolia testnet ETH.
+The authors are not responsible for any loss of funds.
+> This is experimental software - use with caution and only for testing purposes.

 ## 🌐 **Live Bridge**
 ### **✨ [Use the Bridge: zora-testnet-bridge.vercel.app](https://zora-testnet-bridge.vercel.app/) ✨**